 This image was taken with my Canon EOS 6D Mark II using my Canon EF 100mm f/2.8L Macro Lens.
 The camera was set on Manual mode with the aperture set at f/4, shutter speed at 1/80th of a second and the ISO set at 100.
 I used a tripod for stability and my Kirk Focusing Rail to obtain 8 images which I brought together into one image using Photoshop and the focus stacking technique.
 I then finalized the image in Photoshop.

-You can find the profile for this flower by clicking here and my favorite Texas Wildflower photos by clicking here.
+You can view my favorite Texas Wildflower photos by clicking here.
 Please use the section below to post your comments, questions or suggestions.

 © 2018 T. Kahler Photography